Dawsatek22/Raspberry-Orb-keyboard-controlleod-robot-cpp-ENG/README.md

 with 9v battery so supply be careful. most links are in the video description or github page.

-this project uses a WiringPi for GPIO programming(install guide video is in the video description and repository Readme file.)
+this project uses a WiringPi for GPIO programming(install guide video is in the video description and repository Readme file here https://github.com/Dawsatek22/eng_wiringpiblinkv3_cpp_setup-vscode-version)

 the 3d parts are printed using the Open Robotic Platform site.(more info here: https://openroboticplatform.com/).
 Most links are in the video description or github page.